 We'll complete all of the necessary documentation to dissolve your company and then send the documents to you to be signed by the company directors.
 Once returned, we shall file the documents on your behalf.

 For those wanting to close or dissolve their company.
 There must be at least one director in order for us to prepare a dissolution form.
 N.B.
 This service can not be used to dissolve PLCs (Public Limited Companies).

 Companies House will write to you directly once the dissolution application has been received, and again, when the company has officially been struck off.
 It can take up to 6 months for Companies House to fully dissolve the company.

 Once a company has been dissolved, it can be restored (within twenty years from the date it was dissolved) by the courts should there be reasonable grounds to do so.

 Over half of the directors in the company must sign the document.
 If the company has 2 directors then both must sign the document.
 It is mandatory to have at least one director in order to prepare the dissolution form.

-In this time, and immediately after Companies House receives the application, you will not be required to file anything else to Companies House, i.e. Annual Returns or Annual Accounts.
+In this time, and immediately after Companies House receives the application, you will not be required to file anything else to Companies House, i.e. a Confirmation Statement or Annual Accounts.
 Please note that HMRC will not be informed about the dissolution process.
 Thus, we strongly advise you to contact your Local Tax Office as you may still need to file your last company Tax Return.

 No. A company can not file a dissolution request if: